globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/docs/ATTACK.md

 ## 🔥

-Now, using [Burp Suite] as a proxy, we can use it to fire as many requests as we want, only changing the content of the `password` field at every request, as depicted by the images below:
+Now, using [Burp Suite] as a proxy, we can use it to send as many requests as we want, only changing the content of the `password` field at every request, as depicted by the images below:

 <p align="center">
     <img src="attack2.png"/>
 </p>

+As we can see from the results of the requests, the application handles successfull and unsuccessfull requests differently by responding different status codes.
+As shown below, when the payload is correct the application responds a status code `302 FOUND`, otherwise it responds with a `202 OK`.

 <p align="center">
     <img src="attack3.png"/>
 </p>

-By having a look at the application on the server side, it's possible to see how little it logs our attack attempt, as shown below:
+By having a look at the application on the server side, it's possible to see that the logs provide little information regarding the attack, as shown below:

 <p align="center">
     <img src="attack4.png"/>